harlows/TERTL509/modules/introduction/digital-literacy-frameworks.md

 > Looking specifically at the second dimension of the HeDiCom framework, *Empowering students for a digital society*, how closely do these competencies align with those of the Graduate Attributes?
 > Familiarise yourself with the behavioural indicators for the Empowering students for a digital society dimension.
 Which indicators provide good matches with the corresponding Graduate Attributes?
 > Which indicators would you be best placed to assess in your paper?
+> Do the Graduate Attributes align with Belshaw's eight elements?
 >
 > Visit the Frameworks in the wild activity for full instructions and Activity Bank submission link.